 Or sent via e-mail to email@example.com

 If you are running a paper petition alongside an ePetition, both parts, must be received by the council, before they can be considered.

 Alternatively the lead petitioner can ask a councillor to submit the petition on their behalf at a meeting of full council.

 An acknowledgment letter (or email) will be sent to the lead petitioner by the Committee Services team, within ten working days of the receipt of the petition.
 This will outline what action will be taken.
 In the case of an ePetition, an acknowledgement email will be sent to the lead petitioner.

 The petition may then be referred appropriately to a strategic director, lead member, or the Cabinet, as appropriate, for consideration.

 Once the petition has to been considered, the lead petitioner will be informed of the findings, by letter, or email.

 Lead petitioner - the person who initiates the petition and decides when and how it is to be submitted.
 The lead petitioner will be the main point of contact.

 Submitted petitions - a petition that has been submitted to the council and which they are currently considering.

-Decision making and scrutiny - look after the administration of the petitions process.
+Committee Services team - look after the administration of the petitions process.